monicaepark/cse15l-lab-reports/w5-researching-commands.md

              it would not normally be evaluated.  “-maxdepth 0” limits the whole search to the command line arguments.
 ```
 To find two more options, I decided to try chat gpt.
-I searched for "what commands can i use with find in linux?" and got the response below:
+I searched for "what commands can i use with find in linux?" and found:

 ![Image](w5/w5-chatgpt.png)